Orange Line (CTA): Former proposed extension

 The LPA would operate in a trench along the BRC right-of-way between the existing Midway station and approximately 6400 South, where it would begin to transition to an elevated structure above Marquette Road, where it would curve to the southwest over the BRC Clearing Yard and then continue south on elevated structure in the median of Cicero Avenue.
 The Orange Line extension would end at a new terminal station in the vicinity of Ford City Mall.

 The CTA planned to prepare a draft Environmental Impact Statement (EIS) and complete preliminary engineering.
-However, the extension was canceled.
+The extension was later canceled.